Basic concepts

 In Simphony, the operator corresponding to the rotating frame is:

-where \(f_i\) is the rotation frequency associated with spin \(i\), and \(\sigma_{z,i}\) denotes the Pauli-Z operator acting on the corresponding qubit subspace of spin \(i\).
+where \(f_i\) is the rotation frequency associated with spin \(i\), and \(\sigma_{z,i}\) is the Pauli-Z operator on that spin’s qubit subspace.

 Virtual rotations

 Virtual rotations are phase shifts applied in software rather than by applying a physical pulse.
-These rotations do not require additional time and are commonly used to adjust the effective phase of subsequent pulses in a pulse sequence.
+They do not consume additional time and are commonly used to change the effective phase reference of subsequent pulses in a pulse sequence.

-In Simphony, virtual rotations are represented as ideal Z-rotations applied instantly in the qubit subspace of the corresponding spin.
+In Simphony, they are represented through per-spin virtual phases and the corresponding virtual-phase operator, acting as ideal Z-rotations applied instantly in the qubit subspace.

 Tensor product convention